💛 Free Shipping on Orders $100+ 💛 Free Shipping on Orders $100+

 Moringa seeds are rich in oleic acid (omega 9) and behenic acid which support skin barrier function.
 These fatty acids may reduce epidermal inflammation and protect the skin from cellular damage.

-Moringa seed oil has been shown in studies to accelerate rates of wound healing, reduce inflammation, and increase collagen content in the skin.
+Moringa seed oil has been shown in studies to help accelerate recovery and increase collagen content in the skin.
 It has high levels of vitamin A, vitamin C, B vitamins, and manganese.

 Moisturizing